 7 – 16 October, Bosnia and Herzegovina –'Crossing the line: Women Build Peace'

-: the performance was conceived based on the texts from the book 'Women's Side of War' published by Women in Black.
+a theater and activist tour of the Dah theater and Women in Black: the performance was conceived based on the texts from the book 'Women's Side of War' published by Women in Black.
 It is a compilation of authentic women's testimonies on the wars in the area of the former Yugoslavia from 1991 till 1999.
 It contains testimonies, statements, letters and accounts describing the suffering of women in the war, and also their courage and strength to overcome the war traumas.
 The book was edited by Lina Vušković and Zorica Trifunović.
 The theater performance directed by Dijana Milošević tackles the issues of confrontation with the past and the importance of women's solidarity irrespective of all boundaries and divisions.

 The promotion of the book, as well as the discussion, were held in the following cities: